GaragePixel/from-Monkey2-to-Wonkey/Template-Constrained Overload.md

 # template-constrained overload

+## Purpose

+Brief introduction to Template-Constrained Overload technique in Monkey2/Wonkey, leveraging primitive type aliases as template constraints to achieve compile-time function specialization and pseudo return-type overloading.

+## Quick Overview

+Template-Constrained Overload (TCO) is a Monkey2/Wonkey technique from [GaragePixel](https://github.com/GaragePixel) that uses primitive type aliases as template prefixes to enable function overloading based on both argument types and return types.
+While true return-type overloading remains unimplemented in the language, TCO provides a workaround using the Where constraint syntax with predefined aliases called **primitive prefixes** (_p0_, _p1_.. ) derived into arbitrary aliases.

+The technique exploits the compiler's template resolution system to create unique function signatures through constraint differentiation.
+By using primitive prefixes (_pPct_, _pFract_, _pTruth_), developers can create multiple versions of the same function that return different types based on the template parameter specified at call-site.

+This approach enables static dispatch at compile-time, eliminating runtime overhead while providing flexible API design patterns.
+The stdlib integration through stdlib.aliases.prefixes standardizes the primitive prefix sequence, ensuring consistent implementation across projects and avoiding collision conflicts in complex template hierarchies.

 ## Multitype Return overloading
 This was something Sibly wanted to do.
 He'd written about it on his blog, about **multitype return overloading**.
 So I did some research to make sure it was what I'd thought it was.